bloominstituteoftechnology/Intro-to-C/quicksort/README.md

 # Quicksort

-For this module, you're going to implement a QuickSort function.
+For this module, you're going to implement a quicksort function.
 Feel free to reference prior implementation(s) and simply transpose the code from one language to the other.
 Typically this is a good way to practice new languages you're trying to learn: by transposing code you've written from one language to another.

 In case you haven't seen the quicksort algorithm before, here's a Python implementation that you can use as a reference:
 ```python